Portuguese Household Finance and Consumption Survey

 - Costa, S. and Farinha, L. (2012).
 “Households’ indebtedness: a microeconomic analysis based on the results of the Households’ Financial and Consumption Survey”, Banco de Portugal, Financial Stability Report, May.

-The research published by the European Central Bank is available on the HFCN website, under the item publications.
+The research published by the European Central Bank and other national central banks are available here.

 The ISFF questionnaire is based on a model agreed by the Household Finance and Consumption Network (HFCN).